Perspicacity11/MakersWk7-JavascriptWebApps/pills/manipulating_dom_with_javascript.md

 const titleElement = document.querySelector('h1');

 // 2.
-We can now interact with the element, e.g modify its text content titleElement.innerText = 'This is a new title';
+We can now interact with the element, e.g modify its text content titleElement.textContent = 'This is a new title';

-// We can shorten the two lines above like this: document.querySelector('h1').innerText = 'This is a new title';
+// We can shorten the two lines above like this: document.querySelector('h1').textContent = 'This is a new title';

 // 3.
 Other things that we could do with the element: